View your portfolio performance with the Contribution Analysis Report

-This article tells the story of actual Sharesight users, but the names have been changed to protect their privacy.
-The Contribution Analysis Report described is available only on the Sharesight Expert plan.
+This article tells the story of actual Sharesight users, but names have been changed to protect their privacy.
+The Contribution Analysis Report described is available on the Sharesight Investor and Expert plans.

 While you can run the Contribution Analysis Report using any of the Sharesight groupings (sector/industry/country), investors like Nick and Katie use Sharesight’s Custom Group feature to view their performance across their asset allocation strategy.

 With a target asset allocation in mind for both their personal investments and SMSFs (weighted towards equities) they both set up Custom Groups within Sharesight.
 After they set up their Custom Groups, they allocated each of their holdings into one of the categories:

 - Real estate

 - Cash and Other